jiathehuman/juce-audio-application/README.md

 - Adjust High Pass and Low Pass filters
 - Control gain and speed of the tracks
 - Loop the music
+- GUI for user to use the features listed above

 ## 🤖    Technical Highlights
 The project involves objects, classes and the use of inheritance to extend functionality from parent classes.